 Comprehensive genetic profiling and ovarian cancer ©Crystallise Limited 2025 www.crystallise.com Tahera Patel - Senior researcher Ovarian cancer Ovarian cancer remains a significant health challenge in the UK, claiming the lives of approximately 4,100 women each year, that is around 11 every single day, based on data from 2017 to 2019.
-It stands as the sixth most common cause of cancer-related deaths among females in the UK, responsible for 5% of all female cancer deaths during that period.1 Research study This retrospective study evaluated whether CGP provides prognostic or predictive benefits for ovarian cancer patients and its ability to detect specific biomarkers linked to response to targeted therapies, overall disease prognosis, or distinct clinical trajectories associated with genetic mutations.2 Results Cox regression analysis comparing those without a biomarker identified mutation vs. those with, and adjusted for age, stage at diagnosis, and recurrence status showed: Statistically significant improvement in median overall survival (OS) (73.4 months vs. 54.5 months, p < 0.001) Kaplan-Meier curves: OS = 105.5 months (95% CI 74.4-not reached) vs. 63.6 months (95% CI 48.2-90.9).
-Log-rank p value 0.066 Comprehensive genomic profiling Comprehensive genomic profiling (CGP) is a type of test that analyses the genetic profile of a patient's tumour across hundreds of genes.
-Advances in CGP, combined with a deeper understanding of the clinical relevance of targetable genetic mutations, have paved the way for personalised treatment strategies in ovarian cancer.
+It stands as the sixth most common cause of cancer-related deaths among females in the UK, responsible for 5% of all female cancer deaths during that period.1 Research study This retrospective study evaluated whether CGP provides prognostic or predictive benefits for ovarian cancer patients and its ability to detect specific biomarkers linked to response to targeted therapies, overall disease prognosis, or distinct clinical trajectories associated with genetic mutations^{,2} Results Cox regression analysis, adjusted for age, stage at diagnosis, and recurrence status showed: Statistically significant improvement in median OS for patients in the CGP group compared to the control group (73.4 months vs. 54.5 months, p < 0.001) Kaplan-Meier curves:

+OS = 105.5 months (95% CI 74.4-not reached) vs. 63.6 months (95% CI 48.2-90.9).
+Log-rank p value 0.066 Comprehensive genomic profiling Comprehensive genomic profiling (CGP) is a type of test that analyses hundreds of genes.
+Advancements in CGP along with a deeper understanding of the clinical relevance of targetable genetic mutations have paved the way for personalised treatment strategies in ovarian cancer.